 Is your pet familiar with traveling in the car?
 If you’re planning a road trip for the holidays, the more time the pet can spend in the car, the more you can help reduce potential stressors.
 For example, “taking a trip to the train station or sitting at the airport with your pet can help you and your pet become familiar with the environment,” states Trupanion pet program manager J. Marmol.

 Also, a practice run or two can help establish new routines and eliminate surprises that can help your pet acclimate to travel.

 How to teach your pet to love the crate

 Crate-training is essential for travel with many pets.
 Indeed, one of the most important factors about crate training is that the pet can learn to love being in the crate.

 “You want them to feel like their crate is their happy safe place.
 It should not be a scary place that they are only put in when you leave them alone or when they are being punished,” states animal trainer Camille Barrios.

-Another important aspect of crate training is positive reinforcement while the pet is in the crate.
-This can include additional praise and attention, or for food motivated pups, a treat or two.
+Another important aspect of crate training is positive reinforcement while the pet’s in the crate.
+Also, this training can include tips like additional praise, attention, and treats for your furry friends.

 A new environment for pets – potential new behavior for pets

 Your pup may well be the perfect pet.
 They walk on a leash well, are comfortable meeting people (and pets), and enjoy going to new places.